 To take advantage of available specialized coverage-

-E-bike policies aren’t necessarily expensive as you might get a basic coverage for about $100 a year, which can be customized based on your personal needs.
+E-bike policies aren’t necessarily expensive, as you might get basic coverage for about $100 a year, which can be customized based on your personal needs.
 Some of the available customization options are as follows:

 - Personal accident insurance to cover medical costs if you sustain injuries in an accident involving your e-bike

 - E-bike theft insurance to replace your e-bike if it is stolen